 This page displays a number of cartoons and drawings of Hector Berlioz made by friends and critics of the composer during his lifetime, and published between the 1830s and mid-1860s.
 Unless otherwise stated, all the images have been scanned from a 19th century biography of Berlioz by Adolphe Jullien in our own collection.
-We have consulted this book and other publications to identify the 19th century journals in which the cartoons were first published.
+Adolphe Jullien was one of the leading champions of Berlioz in France in the late 19th and early 20th centuries; his large-scale biography of the composer, published in 1888, was the fullest study of the composer that had been published to date, and it was lavishly illustrated.
+One of its distinctive charateristics was its extensive use of contemporary cartoons, and we have consulted this book and other publications to identify the 19th century journals in which the cartoons were first published.
 Where known to us, we have given the current location of the originals or copies of these cartoons and drawings.

 Copyright notice: The texts, photos, images and musical scores on all pages of this site are covered by UK Law and International Law.
 All rights of publication or reproduction of this material in any form, including Web page use, are reserved.
 Their use without our explicit permission is illegal.